Looking Closely at Children

 Shall we show them casually to someone?

-Shall we put them in a file or notebook as evidence for licensing?
+Shall we put them in a file or notebook as evidence for government officials?

-Or shall we take the time to write a Learning Story?
+Shall we put our heads together to write a Learning Story?

 Sascha Pattern Blocks